stratum-mining/stratumprotocol.org/src/_blog/StratumV2-JN-Announcement.md

 ---
-title: " Miners can now select transacitons"
+title: " Announcing the new SRI update with Job Negotiator allowing miners to now select transactions"
 description: "A new update of Stratum v2 is available.The new update allows miners to select transactions via a new sub-protocol and their node.
 We’re inviting miners, pools, firmware makers, and the community to check out our getting started guide and pilot test the software!"
 date: "2023-04-14"
 authors: